 Universitetet i Oslo

-Position as Postdoctoral Research Fellow available at the Department of Mathematics, University of Oslo.
+Position as Postdoctoral Research Fellow available at the Department of Mathematics.

-The appointment is a fulltime position and is made for a period of up to two years.
+The appointment is a fulltime position and is for a period of three years.

 The main purpose of a postdoctoral fellowship is to provide the candidates with enhanced skills to pursue a scientific top position within or beyond academia.
 To promote a strategic career path, all postdoctoral research fellows are required to submit a professional development plan no later than one month after commencement of the postdoctoral period.

 The Faculty of Mathematics and Natural Sciences has a strategic ambition to be among Europe’s leading communities for research, education and innovation.
 Candidates for these fellowships will be selected in accordance with this, and expected to be in the upper segment of their class with respect to academic credentials.

 - By the time of appointment, the candidate must hold a degree equivalent to a Norwegian doctoral degree in mathematics or theoretical physics.

 - Fluent oral and written communication skills in English.

 - Being able to draw connections and see the broad picture